ROCm/rocBLAS/docs/source/clients.rst

 rocblas-bench
 =============
-rocblas-bench is used to measure performance and to verify the correctness of rocBLAS functions.

-It has a command line interface.
-For more information:
+rocblas-bench is used to measure performance and verify the correctness of rocBLAS functions.
+It has a command-line interface.
+HPL initialization is the default initialization used for input vectors and matrices with values in the range of (-0.5,0.5) when running rocblas-bench.
+This default initialization can be altered using the ``--initialization <argument>`` and the argument can be equal to  either ``hpl`` , ``rand_int`` or ``trig_float``.
+For more information, please use the following command:

 .. code-block:: bash